jordanm3/mlb-strike-predictions/README.md

 ## Acknowledgments
 - The work for this project was done as my 3rd project for the [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps) and could not have been done without the support and guidance of my instructors and cohort.

-- The datasets for my model were obtained from Kaggle [here.](https://www.kaggle.com/pschale/mlb-pitch-data-20152018#games.csv)
+- The datasets for my model were obtained from Kaggle and can be found [here.](https://www.kaggle.com/pschale/mlb-pitch-data-20152018#games.csv)